2006 SUPER LATE MODEL RULES

 All roof side panels must extend to the edge of the body.

-Roof side panel window size must match the dimensions in
+Roof side panel window size must match the dimensions in the

 drawing and be a minimum of ten by fifteen inches (10’’ x

-The window area may be covered with clear Lexan or
+The window area may be covered with clear Lexan or equivalent, be

-support openings must be covered or both must be left open.
+be covered or both must be left open.

 Left and right side window panels must match.